 Reports of lichen-sclerosus–like changes (edematous, homogenized collagen) in the papillary dermis have been described in lesions of morphea.

-Although several regimens have shown benefit in case series, few controlled trials have been performed.
+Although several regimens have shown benefit in case series, few controlled trials have been performed and data suggest wide variation in the approach to treatment.
 In general, therapy aimed at reducing inflammatory activity in early disease is more successful than attempts to decrease sclerosis in well-established lesions.

 Lesions of superficial circumscribed morphea often undergo gradual spontaneous resolution over a 3- to 5-year period.
 Limited disease can often be managed with topical therapy or lesion-limited phototherapy.